newtheatre/website/_content/get-involved.md

 </div>
 <div class="col-lg-8 col-sm-7" markdown="1">

-With all those pretty lights, sound effects and fancy videos; someone's got to be in charge of it and that could be you.
+With all those pretty lights, sound effects, and fancy videos; someone's got to be in charge of it and that could be you.

 We've got a large and modern stock of [technical equipment]({{ site.baseurl }}/technical/#equipment) that is ever expanding, so there's plenty to sink your teeth into.